 With the global demand for paper exceeding 400 million tons per year, it is clear that the paperless office is still a long way from becoming a reality.
 Since digital technology first entered the workplace the need for physical copies of texts, images and documents has only increased, photocopiers are every bit as important as a piece of office equipment as it always was.

-The good news for companies is that modern photocopiers are not only incredibly sophisticated – able to deal with large volumes at high speeds and with a range of additional capabilities – but, as long established items of office equipment, they are becoming more and more competitively priced.
+The good news for companies is that modern photocopiers are not only incredibly sophisticated – able to deal with large volumes at high speeds and with a range of additional capabilities – but, as long established items of office equipment, it is easier than ever to get competitive photocopier prices.

 As long as your office has a quality photocopier, you will be able to: